U.S. cargo ship captain arrested, vessel detained in Venezuela

 The crew member, one of the 14 other Americans who staff the ship along with the captain, gave an account of the episode in an email to Reuters and also posted updates on his Facebook page.
 He asked that he not be identified.

-The detention followed last month's arrest of another U.S. citizen, who was accused of entering illegally from neighboring Colombia and denounced as a possible "mercenary" by President Hugo Chavez.
+The detention followed last month's arrest of another U.S. citizen, who was accused of entering illegally from neighbouring Colombia and denounced as a possible "mercenary" by President Hugo Chavez.

 Chavez, a socialist seeking re-election next month, is a ferocious critic of Washington, and his nearly 14-year rule has been characterized by frequent bilateral spats and incidents.